-Birth certificate (original or certified copy) or if applicable, naturalization certificate/resident card (passport is not accepted)
+Birth certificate (original or certified copy) or if applicable, naturalization certificate/resident card (Passport is not accepted.)

-Valid, state-issued driver’s license
+Valid, state-issued driver’s license or ID

 Social Security card

-Proof of current automobile liability insurance coverage (listing applicant as an insured driver)
+Proof of current automobile liability insurance coverage, listing applicant as an insured driver

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.